 The Carolingian empire, had to deal with various countries and people, be them incorporated into it, or being at its borders, with the following notices introducing them to you.
 A section is dedicated too to the rest of the world (all notices by alphabetical order in each section).
 A section further illustrates, by the mean of pictures, the landscapes one could encounter in the Carolingien times or those one might have heard of.
 The embassies he received or sent, Charlemagne never met personally any other sovereign of his time, popes excepted.
 Albeit notoriously unreliable for a lack of censuses, estimate numbers for the European population at the Carolingian times may be like (numbers in million of inhabitants by 1000 A.D; numbers in brackets are those for 650 A.D.).
 For some, the Carolingian empire would account for 15 to 20 millions of inhabitants, a level never to be abandoned during the following centuries.
 France with Low Countries amounted to 6 (3) as Germania with Scandinavia to 4 (2).
 England features 2 (0.5).
 Italy was featuring 5 (2.5), Spanish peninsula by 7 (3.5) as Balkans (with Greece) at 5 (3) and Hungary at 1.5 (0.5).
 The Byzantine Empire, in its entirety, valued at 12 (13?-7).
 Russia amounted to 6 and Poland to 2 as Slavic tribes, by 600 A.D., amounted to 3.
 Jews in Europe accounted for 1.5 million persons.
 Let's recall that by the apogee of Rome, the three main political powers of Eurasia at that time -the Roman empire, India, China- were each worth 50 million people.
 The areas of the Roman empire, after the Great Invasions, had felt down to 30 million only as the German tribes which had settled into represented 1 million people only as the Gallo-Roman nobility, in Gauls, stood at 3,000.
 By the end of the period we are studying, by about 1000 A.D., the three main powers worldwide of the time were Chine, India and Africa.
 It is possible that over centuries, the fundamental realities of peoples and populations remained the determinants of History

-thumbnail to a view of the Carolingian worldclick to a view of the Carolingian world
+click to a view of the Carolingian world |

 People and Countries Incorporated Into the Carolingian Empire